Ideas & Inspiration · February 13, 2026 · 6 min read

 • LED lighting effects (green, purple, orange) dramatically enhance the mood as the sun goes down

-Halloween installations start at $850.
-Whether you're planning a kids' costume party or an adults-only haunted soiree, there's a balloon design that fits the mood.
-Visit the pricing page for investment ranges, or browse the project gallery to see creative installations that push the boundaries of balloon design.
+Halloween balloon installations start at $850.
+Whether you're planning a kids' costume party, a school event, or an adults-only haunted soiree anywhere in Los Angeles, there's a balloon design that fits the mood.
+Visit the pricing page for investment ranges, or browse the project gallery to see creative installations.
+Ready to book?
+See our holiday party balloon decor page for more seasonal inspiration, or check availability — October dates fill up fast.

 Frequently Asked Questions